 The fluid extracted from soy can be rubbed on the knuckles as it can also resist the effect of tyrosine enzymes by getting rid of dark knuckles permanently.
 It should be left on the skin for some time before it is washed off.
 Check out the benefits of Moringa on the skin.

 Vitamin B 12 deficiency is one of the underlying causes of dark knuckles The use of vitamin supplements can help reduce the excessive pigmentation in the skin.

 Vitamin C is mostly included in skin care products to reduce its tonicity.
 Beef, egg, and fish are major sources of vitamin B12.
 In the case of a vegan diet, take a capsule of vitamin B12 (500mg ) daily.

-A mixture of rose water and almond can be applied to the hyper augmented site.
+A mixture of rose water and almonds can be applied to the hyper-augmented site.
 It contains vitamin E which reduces pigmentation.
 This should be done consistently to achieve an effective result.